Hack-Match/HackMatch/README.md

 #### Problem Solution 5:
 - **Problem**, It can be difficult to find other people who have similar interests that would be a good match

-- **Solution**, The core problem this platform solves.
+- **Solution**, The core problem this cloud app solves.
 As it grows the matching will get better and better.

 #### Problem Solution 6: